WLOK: WLOK: OK Group and Starr ownership

 On December 31, 1963, the FCC granted an application to transfer the license and to relocate the transmitter to the existing WLOK site at 1386 South McLemore Avenue.
 As part of the sale, the 1480 facility was sold to Century Broadcasting of Fort Worth, Texas.
 On April 11, 1964, WLOK and its programming moved from 1480 to 1340 kHz, with the 1480 frequency becoming a separate station as WMQM; WLOK programmed the new frequency from its existing Second Street studios.
-The studios were just blocks from the Lorraine Motel, and when Martin Luther King Jr. was shot and killed on April 4, 1968, death threats were made on Tom Watson, the station's only White employee, who had to be escorted out of the building.
+The studios were just blocks from the Lorraine Motel; when Martin Luther King Jr. was shot and killed on April 4, 1968, death threats were made on Tom Watson—the station's only White employee—who had to be escorted out of the building.

 In November 1968, the OK Group sold three stations—KYOK in Houston, WBOK in New Orleans, and WLOK—to Starr Broadcasting Group of Omaha, Nebraska, in a multimillion-dollar transaction.
 The sale, consummated the next year, did not affect the station's format, but Starr did promise to add employees.
-One of the major stakeholders of Starr, an entirely White-owned company, was conservative political commentator and National Review founder William F. Buckley Jr. However, WLOK frequently ran news editorials that ran in direct opposition to Buckley's views.
+One of the major stakeholders of Starr, an entirely White-owned company, was William F. Buckley Jr., a conservative political commentator and founder of the National Review, yet WLOK frequently ran news editorials that ran in direct opposition to Buckley's views.
 When this was pointed out in an early July 1971 article in The New Yorker magazine, two White employees were fired and a third transferred to New Orleans.
 The new general manager, Billy T. Lathem, was viewed by the 11 Black employees on staff as an "Uncle Tom who made promises but didn't carry them through".
 As a result, they walked out and were fired on July 21, demanding the firing of the new general manager, a pay raise, and an expanded staff with more full-time employees.
 Members of the Black Panther Party joined a picket line and condemned what they saw as "racist control of our people's information".
 By December, Harvey Lynch, who was Black, had replaced Lathem as WLOK's general manager.

 In its final years, WLOK launched one of its longest-running traditions when it organized the first "Stone Soul Picnic", a concert series and family gathering that in its first year had higher turnout than anticipated.
 Now held at Tom Lee Park, the annual event is still organized by the station.